graphql/graphql-spec/spec/Section 6 -- Execution.md

 ## Evaluating a grouped field set

-The result of evaluating a grouped field set will be an unordered map.
-There will be an entry in this map for every item in the grouped field set.
+The result of evaluating a grouped field set will be an ordered map.
+For each item in the grouped field set, an entry is added to the resulting ordered map, where the key is the response key shared by all fields for that entry, and the value is the result of evaluating those fields.

 ### Field entries